HOW TO KEEP YOUR BUNNY OR GUINEA PIG COOL IN THE SUMMER!

 OUTDOOR PETS -

-THE DANGER OF PLASTIC AND WOODEN HUTS IN THE HEAT
+THE DANGER OF PLASTIC AND SMALL WOODEN HUTS IN THE HEAT

-These should not be used outdoors in a run, or even in the hutch in the summer - they can be 10 degrees or more actually hotter than the temperature outside as they just trap the heat!
+These should not be used outdoors in a run or hutch in the summer - they can be 10 degrees or more actually hotter than the temperature outside as they just trap the heat!
 Rabbits and guinea pigs may hide in these if nervous, and can die of heat exhaustion in just a short period of time.
-Tarps or parasols are a better option.
+Parasols or tented blankets that aren't sitting right on top of them so the air can move, are a better option.
 Be wary of plastic huts indoors too when it is hot for the same reason.

 SOME ADDITIONAL EQUIPMENT -

-Your pet will appreciate one of these cool pads or pods - the first two are self cooling, when your pet lies on them they cool down.
-The last one, the Cool Pad, needs to be placed in the freezer and frozen before giving to your pet.
+Your fur baby will appreciate one of these cool pads or pods - the ones below are self cooling, when your pet lies on them they cool down.
+You can also buy ones that you can place in the freezer before use.

 You can also freeze a small bottle of water (or re use a fizzy drinks bottle by filing with cold tap water) pop it in a sock or a pillow case or wrap it in a tea towel and place in your rabbit or guinea pig's cage so they can lie against it to cool down if they like.
-A ceramic or marble tile that you have cooled in the fridge or freezer also does the job!
+A ceramic or marble tile or even a marble chopping board that you have cooled in the fridge or freezer also does the job!
 These stay cool even in the heat.

 The major dangers of time in the sun are dehydration and heat stroke which can lead to death.
-Give your pet both a water bottle and a bowl as they may choose to drink more from one or the other.
+Give your pet both a water bottle and a bowl as they may choose to drink more from one or the other or both!
+(Remember on an average day a rabbit can drink 100-150mls per Kg of body weight, and that's not on a hot day!)
 Wet any vegetables with cold water to help keep them hydrated.
 You can also purchase neoprene bottle covers which keep your rabbit or guinea pig's bottle ice free in winter, but will also help keep it cool in summer.
-You can add ice to the water you are giving your rabbit, but don't give them the ice cubes just to eat as they can cause intestinal problems, floating in their water is ok though.
+You can add ice to the water you are giving your rabbit in advance and give it to them once it has melted, but don't give them the ice cubes or frozen fruit or vegetables to eat as they can cause life threatening intestinal problems.

 Giving long haired rabbits or guinea pigs a hair cut coming into the summer months will keep them cooler